 1951 – 1963

-The former logo is taken in a black frame, highlighting the name on a white background.
+The former logo is framed in black, highlighting the name on a white background.
 At the bottom of the dark bar is the phrase “Always First Quality!”

 1963 – 1971

-The name of the retail chain received an unusual design.
+The retail chain’s name received an unusual design.
 It is written in broad lines, so it looks as if it is handwritten with a flat poster pen.
 The upper half of the “P” is painted dark turquoise.

 1969 – 2006

 The redesign was handled by Italy’s best graphic artist, Heinz Waibl.
 He suggested a terse, simple, and visually clear version.
-For this purpose, the artist removed the dividing dots after the abbreviations of the name and joined the letters.
-It turned out to be innovative because the last name and the name of the department store owner stayed in place.
+For this purpose, the artist removed the dividing dots after the name abbreviations and joined the letters.
+It turned out to be innovative because the last name and the department store owner’s name stayed the same.
 The characters are all thin and elongated.
 And the developer removed the apostrophe and the “s.”

 2000 – 2006

-In 2000, the inscription had a background square, colored red.
-It well draws attention to the white name of the stores, which is located in the center in a single line.
+In 2000, the inscription was set against a red square.
+It draws attention to the white store names, centered on a single line.

 2006 – 2008

-The designers replaced the thin font with a bold font, keeping the basic style of the logo intact.
-They added a gradient to the square and a wave that separates the lighter shade of red from the darker shade.
+The designers replaced the thin font with a bold one, keeping the logo’s basic style intact.
+They added a gradient to the square and a wave that separates the lighter red from the darker.

 2008 – 2011

-The base disappeared: a blank white background with red lettering appeared instead of a square.
+The base disappeared, and a blank white background with red lettering replaced the square.

 2011 – 2012

 This logo was presented at the 83rd Academy Awards.
 Its structure again includes a red square, but it covers only the first three letters of the name – “JCP,” and the rest are in white space.
-By the way, the font has been changed from uppercase to lowercase, which seemed much more modern to the administration.
+By the way, the font has been changed from uppercase to lowercase, which the administration found much more modern.

 2012 – 2013

 With the arrival of the new manager, the emblem was tweaked.
 A square appeared on it again.
-This time it is outlined, with a red line outlining a white space.
+This time, it is outlined in red, with a white space.
 There is another square in the upper left corner, a miniature blue one.
-It displays the name of the retail chain.
-The designers used Gotham font instead of Helvetica, but they kept the lowercase spelling.
+It displays the retail chain’s name.
+The designers used the Gotham font instead of Helvetica, but they kept the lowercase spelling.

 May-September 2013